Samiii777/AMD_MachineLearning/linux/README.md

 ### Automatic Installation

-To automatically install the AMD driver with ROCm, simply run the following command:
+To automatically install the AMD driver with ROCm, PyTorch and ONNXRuntime simply run the following command:

 ```bash
 sh ./install.sh [ROCM_VERSION]